tyrtyrych/BeginningJavaScript/03-types/readme.md

     //=> boolean

 Usually, a boolean value is the result of a boolean expression.
-The expressions can be built up using JavaScript's built in comparison operations.
+The expressions can be built up using JavaScript's built-in comparison operations.

     5 < 7;   // is less than
     //=> true